OutSystems/OutSystems.SetupTools/examples/DeployOnPrem/README.md

 2. Open a new powershell window as administrator, and go to the place where you downloaded the script.

+3. Since the script was downloaded from Internet you need to allow it to run by running:
+    ```powershell
+    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Unrestricted
+    ```

-3. Run the script ( .\\CreateOfflineBundle.ps1> [parameters] ).
+4. Run the script ( .\\CreateOfflineBundle.ps1> [parameters] ).
     * The scripts takes one parameters. *-MajorVersion*.
     * *MajorVersion* is the major OutSystems version that will be downloaded to the bundle.
 This can be "10.0" or "11.0"and its a mandatory parameter.

-4. When the script finish you will have a file named *OfflineBundle.zip* in the same path where you ran the script with everything inside needed to install OutSystems.
+5. When the script finish you will have a file named *OfflineBundle.zip* in the same path where you ran the script with everything inside needed to install OutSystems.

-5. Copy the file to the offline machine and unzip.
+6. Copy the file to the offline machine and unzip.

-6. Inside you have three files like the *Online* installation.
+7. Inside you have three files like the *Online* installation.
 Those scripts do not require parameters.
 You have an optional parameter *-InstallDir* to specify where you want to install OutSystems.
     * Example:
     ```powershell
     .\OnPrem-Offline-DC.ps1 -InstallDir E:\OutSystems